Cavity-mediated collective laser-cooling of a non-interacting atomic gas inside an asymmetric trap to very low temperatures: Analysis of the cooling process

 \subsection{Displacement stage}

-The aim of this subsection is to analyse the dynamics of $\zeta$ and $m$ during the displacement stage.
-As we shall see below, the cooling laser moves the atoms to the centre of their trapping potential at $x = 0$.
-Hence $\zeta = 0$ at the beginning of every displacement stage, while $m$ is in general non-zero.
-From Eq.~(\ref{zetazz}) we see that calculating $\zeta$ at the end of the displacement stage only requires us to find the final distance $\langle x \rangle$ of the atomic particles from the trap centre.
-In the absence of any laser driving and other quantum effects, the dynamics of $\langle x \rangle$ follows the laws of classical mechanics.
-Moreover, since there are no interactions between the particles, they move independently.
-It is therefore sufficient to consider only a single trapped particle.
-For simplicity, we neglect the index $i$ of this particle in the following.
+As we shall see below, at the end of every cooling stage, and therefore also at the beginning of every displacement stage, we have $\zeta = 0$, while the average mean phonon number $m$ is in general non-zero.
+The main purpose of the displacement stage is to increase $\zeta$, while keeping $m$ essentially the same.
+In this subsection, we show that this task can be achieved by allowing the particles oscillate freely and independently within their asymmetric trapping potential.
+To do so, we use the conservation of the vibrational energy and Eq.~(\ref{zetazz}) to estimate the dynamics of $\zeta$ and $m$.
+In the absence of any laser driving and other quantum effects, the atomic particles move according to the laws of classical mechanics and there is nothing quantum about their motion.

-However, analysing the dynamics of a single particle inside an asymmetric trapping potential, even classically, is not straightforward.
-In this subsection, we therefore moreover employ the following approximation and assume
+Unfortunately, analysing the dynamics of particles inside an asymmetric trapping potential, even classically, is not straightforward.
+In this subsection, we therefore employ an approximation.
+To determine the average position $x(t)$ of a single trapped particle after a sufficiently long time $t$, we assume in the following that

-where $x_{\rm min}$ and $x_{\rm max}$ denote the return points of the oscillating atomic particles.
-These two positions can be calculated relatively easily, since they correspond to points of vanishing momentum $\langle p \rangle$.
-To calculate $x_{\rm min}$ and $x_{\rm max}$, we moreover exploit the fact that the total vibrational energy of an oscillating particle is conserved.
-At the beginning of the displacement stage, at $t=0$, we have
+to a very good approximation.
+Here $x_{\rm min}$ and $x_{\rm max}$ are the return points of the free oscillations of the atom.
+These two positions can be calculated relatively easily, since they correspond to points of vanishing momentum $p$.
+Combining Eqs.~(\ref{xipi}) and (\ref{last2}) and setting $p=0$, we find that